zuhairabs/portfolio/content/case-studies/001-end-to-end-machine-learning.md

 ---
 title: "End to end machine learning: from data collection to deployment 🚀"
-excerpt: "Learn how to build and deploy a machine learning application from scratch: and end-to-end tutorial"
+excerpt: "Learn how to build and deploy a machine learning application from scratch: an end-to-end tutorial to learn scraping, training a character level CNN for text classification, buidling an interactive responsive web app with Dash and Docker and deploying to AWS.
+You're in for a treat !"
 slug: end-to-end-ml-app

 iframe: //www.youtube.com/embed/7PRXAWtc52c/?modestbranding=1&showinfo=0&autohide=1&rel=0